Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## 2. Secure By Design

-# Application Security Design Guidelines

 1. **Security Considerations in Design:** Security MUST be strongly considered during the design phase.
 Wherever possible, security requirements SHOULD be addressed at the architectural level instead of the code layer.

-2. **Documented Security Architecture:** For applications with an ***Assurance Class >= [HIGH]***, a documented security architecture MUST describe relevant security aspects, security controls, and a threat model of the application.
+2. **Documented Security Architecture:** For applications with an *Assurance Class >= [HIGH]*, a documented security architecture MUST describe relevant security aspects, security controls, and a threat model of the application.

 3. **Functional Requirements:** High-level application security objectives MUST be mapped to functional requirements.